darkey-junior/darkey-junior/README.md

-- 👋 Hi, I’m @darkey-junior
+- 👋 Hi, I’m @sjdarkey
-- 👀 I’m interested in Artificial Intelligence and Machine learning
+- 👀 I’m interested in applying Artificial Intelligence and Machine learning in Chemical Engineering
-- 🌱 I’m currently learning Machine learning with graphs
-- 💞️ I’m looking to collaborate on artificial intelligence project
+- 🌱 PhD Student in Chemical Eng @VT
-- 📫 sjdarkey5@gmail.com
+- 📫 sjdarkey@vt.edu

 <!---
 darkey-junior/darkey-junior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.